SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture12_Query_Execution_1.md

    For example, when you update a B+Tree, a value satisfies the predicate, then you remove it from the B+Tree, update the value then insert it back.
-It is possible that the new inserted value will be scanned again, and it also satisfies the condition, then you update it again, an error occurred.
+It is possible that the new inserted value will be scanned again, and it also satisfies the condition, then you update it again, an error occurs.

    ```sql
    UPDATE students